sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

  Overview of attnCell framework.
 </div>

-We train the model using variational inference algorithm and maximize the evidence lower bound (ELBO).
-We have two loses in the model - Kullback-Leibler (KL) loss and Multinomial-Dirichlet likelihood loss, both in the decoder network.
+We train the model using a variational inference algorithm and maximize the evidence lower bound (ELBO).
+We have two losses in the model: the Kullback-Leibler (KL) loss and the Multinomial-Dirichlet likelihood loss, both of which are in the decoder network.

 Preliminary results using normal pancreas data from [Seurat](https://satijalab.org/seurat/archive/v3.2/integration.html).

-- Interpretability1: Gene interaction networks is learned by attention module in the model.
-The figure shows example of known marker genes - NPTX2/DLK1 for beta cells, LEPR/RBP4 for delta, and PLA2G1B/CPA1 for acinar cells in human pancreas.
+- Interpretability1: Gene interaction networks are learned by the attention module in the model.
+The figure illustrates examples of known marker genes, including NPTX2/DLK1 for beta cells, LEPR/RBP4 for delta cells, and PLA2G1B/CPA1 for acinar cells, in the human pancreas.

 <div class="row">
     <div style="width: 100%; margin: 0 auto;">